Alex-DG/threejs-journey/README.md

 ## How to use?

-Each folder is a new lesson with the source code available and a readme showing a short description explaining about the work done
+Each folder is a new lesson with the source code available and a readme with a short description explaining what has been done.

 ## Menu